 Trevor Connor 49:08

-So that’s an important question.
-But I think the question that isn’t answered is the best way to go through that pregnancy to optimize health, as you said, some ended up injured, some didn’t.
-So what’s the best nutritional support?
-But also, I would love to see this.
-That’d be a tough study to do.
-I don’t know how you would do it.
-But my guess is women who continue to exercise through pregnancy?
-Probably have a How would you put us a more successful pregnancy than those who don’t?
-If you’re talking about success in terms of the mother’s health, post pregnancy, and that would be a very interesting study to do to look at women who don’t exercise during pregnancy, see what sort of impact as in their body versus those who do and if I’m right about that, that exercising through pregnancy is actually a very good thing.
-Then I think what needs to be figured out is what is optimal?
+So that’s an important question but I think the question that isn’t answered is the best way to go through that pregnancy to optimize health – as you said, some ended up injured, some didn’t, so what’s the best nutritional support?
+But also, I would love to see this – that’d be a tough study to do, I don’t know how you would do it – but my guess is women who continue to exercise through pregnancy probably have a – how would you put this – a more successful pregnancy than those who don’t?
+If you’re talking about success in terms of the mother’s health, post-pregnancy, and that would be a very interesting study to do, to look at women who don’t exercise during pregnancy, see what sort of impact it has in their body versus those who do and if I’m right about that, that exercising through pregnancy is actually a very good thing, then I think what needs to be figured out is what is optimal?
 How much exercise?
-Should you be doing know high intensity?
-Or is a little high intensity?
-Okay, these are all the things that I think need to be researched and figured out.
-Yeah.
-And
+Should you be doing no high intensity or is a little high intensity okay?
+These are all the things that I think need to be researched and figured out.

 Rob Pickels 50:11

-I wonder you would have to do that from a very large study, like a heritage type study, right?
-That’s just looking at a lot of people over a length of time.
-But I do think that that’s a really interesting way to look at almost a stratification of of activity level or training load, or however we want to quantify it.
-And also look at the health outcomes to begin filling in that blank, right, because the WH o basically recommends to female athletes, anything beyond 150 minutes per week, you should really talk to your individual care provider.
+Yeah, and I wonder, you would have to do that from a very large study, like a heritage type study, right, that’s just looking at a lot of people over a length of time but I do think that that’s a really interesting way to look at almost a stratification of activity level – or training load, or however we want to quantify it – and also look at the health outcomes, to begin filling in that blank, right, because the WHO basically recommends to female athletes, anything beyond 150 minutes per week, you should really talk to your individual care provider.
 And I bet you a lot of individual care providers, they don’t have any better information themselves, what are they left to go off of, besides intuition and gut feel, and maybe what they’ve done with their patients before?
-So filling in that gap can be really, really beneficial?
+So filling in that gap can be really, really beneficial.

 Trevor Connor 50:59